 So here’s the dealio: we just released a new version of the mobile app for both iOS and Android.
 Alongside some effect-tinkering and general embetterment, we also launched two new adjustments (which live, unsurprisingly, in Adjustments): Levels and Clarity.

 If you’re familiar with our Levels tool from the online editor, you may be expecting a multi-levered, histogramtastic complexityfest.
-But mobile works a little differently: instead of trying to cram the entirety of Levels into your phone, the to-go version highlights the midpoint slider.
+But mobile works a little differently: instead of trying to cram the entirety of Levels into your phone or iPad, the to-go version highlights the midpoint slider.

 This approach means that Levels on the mobile app works on your midtones, those in-the-middle grays.
 Think of this slider as showing you the average of your photo’s tones: When you pull it left, you’re pulling your average gray darker; pull it right, and your average gray is lighter.
 The end result is a bit of a subtler approach to changing light and dark tones in your image.

 What’s the difference between Levels and Contrast?
 And where does Brightness fit into all this?
 Basically, Levels should be your go-to for correcting under- or overexposed photos, since it affects tone without washing out your colors.

 Contrast, on the other hand, is a good adjustment to use when you’re looking for an artsy effect, since it impacts your photo’s saturation in a big way.
 Brightness, meanwhile, works wonders on photos that are kinda murky overall, since it lightens your image evenly.

 Thank you mobile phone, thank you iPad, thank you Clarity,